bquast/bquast.github.io/_posts/2014-08-08-customise-jekyll-blog.md

 ---
 layout: post
-title: How to customise a jekyll blog?
+title: How to customise a jekyll blog
 permalink: customise-jekyll-blog
 ---